AdorableLake/AdorableLake/index.md

 ### _Now_

-Now, I'm preparing the graduate-entry test in order to major Competer Science.
+Now, I'm preparing the graduate-entry test in order to major Computer Science.

 You may prefer to make contact through _mail: lakexia0928@icloud.com_.